Susan Daicoff, Professor of Law

 Her second research topic is the “comprehensive law movement,” or law as a healing profession.
 This movement seeks to integrate law and social science in order to resolve legal matters with optimal outcomes.
 It encompasses disciplines such as therapeutic jurisprudence, preventive law, restorative justice, collaborative law, creative problem solving, holistic justice, procedural justice, transformative mediation, drug treatment courts and other problem solving courts.
 These efforts resulted in her second book, “Comprehensive Law Practice,” which was published in 2011 as a textbook for learning the foundations of these approaches.

-In addition to several psychology articles and tax publications, she has published two books, nine law review articles (with two more in press), one speech, and five book chapters, and given over 100 lectures.
+In addition to several psychology articles and tax publications, she has published two books,14 law review articles, one speech, and seven book chapters, and given over 120 lectures.

-2012-Present Professor of Law, Arizona Summit Law School, Phoenix, AZ.
+2012-Present Professor of Law & Clinic Director, Arizona Summit Law School, Phoenix, AZ.
 Teaching Contracts, Professional Responsibility, Mental Health Law, Mediation Clinic, and Comprehensive Law Practice.
 Current research explores relationships among the psychology of lawyers, professional role, lawyer distress, and emerging humanistic, comprehensive forms of law and practice transformative of the legal profession.

 Fall, 2011 Visiting Professor, University of Florida Levin College of Law, Gainesville, FL.
 Teaching Professional Responsibility and Comprehensive Law Practice.
 Continued research interests.